 Mazama Trail is a 7.9 mile out and back trail located near Hood River, Oregon and is rated as difficult.
-The trail is primarily used for hiking and is accessible from June until October.
+The trail is primarily used for hiking and is best used from June until October.

 Directions from Hood River: Follow Hwy.
 35 south for about 13 miles to Woodworth Road.
 Travel west on Woodworth Road three miles to Dee Highway (281).
 Turn right on Dee Highway for about five miles to the Dee Hardwood plant, turn left, drive across bridge, stay left and follow signs to Lost Lake for about seven miles to Rd.
 18. Turn left onto Rd.
 18 to 1810.
 Follow 1810 to 1811 and drive three miles to the trailhead

 Ran it hungover with my good friend A.M.

 Went up with my boys.
 Absolutely the most beautiful weather!
 Not too hot, not too cold.
 Wonderful time!
 Lots of hikers up around McNeil Point.
 This pic is looking back down the mountain from around McNeil Point.